 Philip is also a past-president of the Australian Journalists’ Association (now MEAA) and is an AJA Gold Honour Badge holder.

-Since joining Monash, Philip has expanded his focus to scholarly research.
-His work has included:
+Since joining Monash, Philip’s work has also included:

 - Popular media.
 Philip has been featured speaking on media and climate change.
 Outlets have included television, online and print publications.